QuantEcon/sphinx-tojupyter/REFACTOR-PLANNING.md

-# sphinx-tojupyter v2.0 Refactoring Plan
+# sphinx-tojupyter v1.0 Refactoring Plan

 **Goal**: Transform sphinx-tojupyter from a multi-purpose tool into a focused, specialized extension for generating high-quality Jupyter notebooks from RST and MyST source files.

-**Strategy**: Clean v1.0 → v2.0 breaking change, removing all execution, HTML generation, and PDF features in favor of Jupyter Book integration.
+**Strategy**: Clean v0.6.0 → v1.0.0 release, removing all execution, HTML generation, and PDF features in favor of Jupyter Book integration.

 **Timeline**: Single major PR for complete refactoring